-To succeed in implementing Lean, SME's should understand which factors are critical to do so.
-Four critical factors for the implementation of Lean manufacturing within SME's were suggested by Achanga et al. (2006).
-These factors are: i) leadership and management, ii) finance, iii) skills and expertise, iv) organisational culture.
-Consequently, a strong leadership and a committed management are the basis to successfully implement Lean in a SME, of the organization size (small or large company), of the national culture, and whether Lean is already developed or in a development stage (Netland, 2016, see also Achanga et al., 2006).
-In line with this approach Assen (2016) explored the impact of leadership in Lean management and concluded that top management should not be afraid of Lean initiatives.
-Instead, top management should embrace them to continuously improve processes and activities, as well as assuring the Lean initiatives work as a compass to lead the organization towards Lean.
+To succeed in implementing Lean, SME's should understand which supporting factors are critical to do so.
+Four critical factors for the implementation of Lean manufacturing within SME's were suggested by Achanga et al. (2006): i) leadership and management; ii) finance; iii) skills and expertise; and iv) organisational culture.
+Consequently, a strong leadership and a committed management are the basis to successfully implement Lean in a SME, regardless of the organisation size (small or large company), of the national culture, and whether Lean is already developed or in a development stage (Netland, 2016; see also Achanga et al., 2006).
+In line with this approach, Assen (2016) explored the impact of leadership in Lean management and concluded that top management should not be afraid of Lean initiatives.
+Instead, top management should embrace them to continuously improve processes and activities, as well as assuring the Lean initiatives work as a compass to lead the organisation towards Lean.